Gloyns/elonmask/_pages/about.md

 This extension is designed to help alleviate that and give you back control over your browsing experience.
 Whether you want to completely block Elon-related content or just tone it down, this tool lets you enjoy your favourite websites without feeling overwhelmed.

-It’s completely free, and I’mnot a professional developer, so it’s not perfect.
+I'm not a professional developer, so it’s not perfect.
 But if you have any ideas or suggestions for improvement, please get in touch!